RishiGC25/PythonExercises_And_PracticeProblems/README.md

  "the process of writing computer programs"

-The above one was just an example.
+The above one was just an example...
 One word outputs are preferred.

 ## Exercise2_FaultyCalculator